 “After one year of treatment with Levothyroxine I am still feeling tired, cold, have dry skin, muscle pains, have to keep my nails short.
 Fatigue is my main concern.”
 Alternative treatment with DTE was offered.
 Follow up with our patient and learn all about her experience with DTE treatment.

-“Eight years ago I switched to DTE treatment and noticed an improvement I did not feel while on Levothyroxine.
-I was feeling much better, did not feel lethargic or amnesic any more.
-Due to insurance issues I had to go back for a short while to Levothyroxine treatment but the bad symptoms were back.
-That did not work at all for me.”
+“Eight years ago I switched to DTE treatment and noticed an improvement.
+I did not feel well while on Levothyroxine.
+I am now feeling much better, no longer lethargic or amnesic.
+Due to insurance issues I had to go back for a short while to Levothyroxine, but the bad symptoms were back.
+That did not work for me at all.”